Clarence H. Mullins: Federal judicial service

 In May 1950, Judge Mullins ruled that the Gulf, Mobile and Ohio Railroad and Brotherhood of Locomotive Firemen and Enginemen, the labor union representing railroad firemen and engineers, could not discriminate against black firemen and had to assign them positions to which they were entitled based on seniority.

 On May 31, 1953, Judge Mullins became ill and assumed senior status due to a certified disability.
+Mullins served in that capacity until his death.

+Personal life and death

-Mullins served in that capacity until his death on June 30, 1957, in Mountain Brook, Alabama.
+Mullins died on June 30, 1957, in Mountain Brook, Alabama.